sfbrigade/care-connect/README.md

+- **SSR test:** Build once (`npm run build`), then ensure Postgres/Minio/Mail are running (`docker compose up db mail storage`) and launch with `npm run start --workspace server`.
+The app serves from http://localhost:5000 in the same SSR mode used in production.
 # Full Stack Starter

 This repository contains a "starter" project for web application development in JavaScript.
 This includes the following components, from front-end to back-end: